hyakumori/crm/README.md

 yarn serve
 ```

-Or compile and minify for production with:
+Or build for production with:

 ```
 yarn build